Stella Kramrisch

-Stella Kramrisch (May 29, 1896 – August 31, 1993) was an American pioneering art historian and curator who was the leading specialist on Indian art for most of the 20th century.
+Stella Kramrisch (May 29, 1896 – August 31, 1993) was an Austrian-American pioneering art historian and curator who was the leading specialist on Indian art for most of the 20th century.
 Her scholarship remains a benchmark to this day.
 She researched and taught Indian art history for more than six decades on three continents.
 After writing her dissertation on the essence of early-buddhist sculpture in India, she was invited to teach at Kala Bhavana in Shantiniketan (1922–24) and went on to teach at Calcutta University from 1924 to 1950.
 In Europe, Kramrisch worked at the Courtauld Institute, London (1937–1940).
 From 1950, she was professor at the University of Pennsylvania in the Department of South Asia Regional Studies, where she had been recruited by W. Norman Brown, in addition to being a prominent curator at the Philadelphia Museum of Art.

 Early life and education in Vienna

 Stella Kramrisch was born on May 29, 1896, in Nikolsburg, Austria (now Mikulov, Czech Republic).
 She was trained as a ballet dancer growing up in Austria.
 When Kramrisch was about 10 her parents moved to Vienna.
 One day she came across a translation of the Bhagavadgita: "I was so impressed it took my breath away."
 She had found what she wanted to do in her life.

 She enrolled at the University of Vienna, studying at the department of art history with Professors Max Dvořák and Josef Strzygowski.
 She focused her studies on Indian art and culture.
 Thus she learned Sanskrit and read philosophy, literature and anthropology.
 In 1919, she successfully completed her studies by earning her doctorate.